Baton Rouge Volunteer Opportunities

 Collect Paper Goods for Low-Income Seniors

 The elderly residents living at our Oak Park Plaza Senior Community are on fixed incomes and have difficulty affording the basics towards the end of the month.
 Host a collection drive to collect paper towels, tissue, toilet paper, disinfecting wipes, spray cleaner, trash bags, light bulbs, bar soap and full-size toiletries.
+Drop offs are accepted Monday through Friday.
 Contact firstname.lastname@example.org

 Internship Opportunity: Health and Wellness Coordinator

-Position has been filled for the Fall 2017 semester.
-Now taking applications for the Spring 2018 semester.
+Now taking applications for the Fall 2018 semester.

 Graduate students completing courses in Rehabilitation Counseling, Kinesiology or a related field are needed to develop and implement health and wellness curriculum at our senior communities.
 Activities may include starting a walking club, leading group exercise or utilizing our IN2L technology to host interactive wellness activities.
 This internship is unpaid.
 Contact email@example.com